TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 VolumeMacroPad includes a number of example macros - refer to the three layouts in the diagram below.
 It sets the Pico LED (and the background colour of the rightmost bottom key to green or grey), to reflect the Capslock state, and adds control of the LCD backlight to dim the display if not used.
 It includes preset (typical) touch calibration values, and has three layout modes - for the two main layouts switch by pressing (or swiping across from left to right), the top left three keys in sequence (Note 6).

 The two main modes are shown below in the first two pictures.
 The third layout is designed for sending text clips (or character strings) - press the VolumeMute key [Vo] 4 times to switch to and from, the text layout (Note 7)- see the third picture below.
 It is possible to send new text or control character strings up to 200 characters long, to be assigned to keys T1 to T6 via the Pico serial USB - start each string with 1 to 6 followed by the string itself to be assigned to the keys T1 to T6 - add a LF at the end of the string.
-These strings are saved to the Flash memory.
-The black middle button on the second layout turns the update of the six text strings on or off and the button turns red or black.
+These strings are saved to the Pico's Flash memory using LittleFS.
+The black middle button on the second layout toggles the serial update of six text or character strings, on or off (button toggles black or red).

 <p align="left">
 <img src="images/lcd100.jpg" height="200" />